 You see, our human microbiome is a vast ecosystem teeming with trillions of bacteria that work together—both with each other and with our organs and cells—to keep us healthy and vibrant.
-With about 85% good guy bacteria and 15% bad guys, a balanced microbiome is crucial for excellent physical health.
+With about 85% good guy bacteria and 15% bad guys, a balanced microbiome is crucial for maintaining excellent physical health.
 As it turns out, it’s just as important for our mental health and well-being.

 Exciting new research shows that bacteria in our gut can have mind-altering effects on how we think, feel, react, and remember.

-Do Psychobiotics Really Work?
+How Do Psychobiotics Function?

 It’s easy to envision how the microbes in our body, most of which reside in our gut, can impact our digestion and immune system; after all, their proximity to our digestive and immune processes makes them perfect helpers.
 What’s harder to grasp is how these microscopic bugs can have an effect on our feelings and state of mind.

 Psychobiotics and the Brain